 “What do I get out of talking with you?”

 “Knowledge.
 Isn’t that what your heart desires right now?
-It seems you don’t even know what you truly are by the looks of it nor what I am except a dragon in your eyes.
+But, unfortunately, it seems you don’t even know what you truly are by the looks of it nor what I am except a dragon in your eyes.
 Not even a shred of respect towards your predecessors that had given your ancestor such power.”
 The silver dragon clicked its tongue in disgust.
 “These days, these young pups don’t show any respect to their elders.”

 “I’m sorry, but I don’t know you.
 Giving respect needs to be earned.
 Respect is not something one throws around because of age.
-You should know that oh wise dragon.”
+You should know that, oh wise dragon.”

-Tension filled the air in an instant, Zero gulped.
+Tension filled the air in an instant; Zero gulped.
 He knew he was stepping on a landmine, especially because he could feel the power of the Silver dragon rising exponentially.
 Compared to him, their powers were like heaven and earth.

 “You are right on some aspects.
 I have not met such a rambunctious young dragon in a while.
 It brings a refreshing new wind.
 How it reminds me of my old days.”

-“Well dragon who does not want to give me your name.
+“Well, a dragon who does not want to give me your name.
 I have a couple of questions for you.
 If you don’t mind asking.”

 “Kuhuhuh.
 I do not mind.
-Go ahead young dragon.
+Go ahead, young dragon.
 What is it that you ask?”